mzhKU/Clinical-Trial-Simulator/README.md

 To run the app:

-1) Start a R session and set the working directory to the directory containing the 'trial.r' file.
+1) Start an R session and set the working directory to the directory containing the 'trial.r' file.

 2) In the R session enter: